-This Guide to Student Success publication provides an overview of the important policies put in place by our Board of Education, as well as the rules and guidelines that are designed to ensure safe and nurturing learning environments for all students and staff.
-This online document should be read carefully and can be accessed on our website for reference at any time.
+This Guide to Student Success publication provides an overview of the important policies put in place by our Board of Education, as well as the rules and guidelines designed to ensure safe and nurturing learning environments for all students and staff.
+This document should be read carefully, and it can also be accessed on our website for reference at any time.